 Something amazing happened to me in Pushkar: my stomach started to heal.
 After a month of being unwell, I was finally able to enjoy Indian food again and, better yet, make the most of the many cafes and restaurants in Pushkar.

 Foodies will be in heaven in Pushkar because there are quality sit-down restaurants, cute cafes and street food.
-The latter will be handy if you’re travelling India on a low budget.
+The latter will be handy if you’re travelling India on a budget.
 I even managed to take a food tour which was a great way of sampling the Pushkar street food with a guide who knew which stands

 PUSHKAR ESSENTIALS